Acetaminophen or Paracetamol: Method of Action and Precautions

 Acetaminophen is a very popular pain reliever and is an over-the-counter drug in many stores.
 It's often the medication of choice for people who have a headache, toothache, muscle ache, or other relatively minor pain.
 It's also used to reduce fever.
 The medication is known as acetaminophen in North America and Asia, but in other parts of the world it's called paracetamol.

 Acetaminophen is a staple product in many people's medicine cabinets.
 The method by which it relieves pain or reduces fever isn't well understood, however.
-It's thought to work in a different way from aspirin and ibuprofen, which not only relieve pain and fever but also reduce inflammation.
+It's thought to work in a different way from aspirin, ibuprofen, and naproxen, which not only relieve pain and fever but also reduce inflammation.

-Aspirin and ibuprofen belong to a class of medications known as nonsteroidal anti-inflammatory drugs, or NSAIDs.
+Aspirin, ibuprofen, and naproxen belong to a class of medications known as nonsteroidal anti-inflammatory drugs, or NSAIDs.
 Acetaminophen has only a weak ability to suppress inflammation and isn't classified as an NSAID.
-It does have some important advantages compared to aspirin and ibuprofen, though.
+It does have some important advantages compared to NSAIDS, though.
 At recommended doses, it doesn't cause stomach irritation or bleeding.
 In addition, unlike aspirin it doesn't increase the risk of Reye's syndrome in children.
 This syndrome is a potentially fatal condition.
 Unfortunately, acetaminophen has the potential to cause liver damage.

 An Intriguing Chemical